Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

   https://www.oracle.com/technetwork/java/javase/downloads/index.html

-Choose "JDK Download" then download the "Windows x64 Installer".
+Choose "JDK Download" then download the "Windows x64 Installer" (`jdk-15.0.1_windows-x64_bin.exe` as of Nov.
+2020).
 Note that Oracle no longer provides the JDK for 32-bit windows (see https://stackoverflow.com/questions/7019912/using-the-rjava-package-on-win7-64-bit-with-r for some details), so any Bioconductor package that depends on rJava/Java needs to be marked as unsupported on 32-bit Windows.

-Use the default settings when running the installers.
+Use the default settings when running the installer.

-Make sure that `C:\rtools40\usr\bin;`, `C:\rtools40\mingw32\bin;`
+Make sure that `C:\rtools40\usr\bin`, `C:\rtools40\mingw32\bin`
-and `C:\rtools40\mingw64\bin;` are still first in the `Path`.
-In case the installer prepended something to the `Path` (e.g. something like `C:\ProgramData\Oracle\Java\javapath;`), move it towards the end of `Path` (e.g. anywhere after `C:\Program Files\Git\cmd`).
+and `C:\rtools40\mingw64\bin` are still first in the `Path`.
+In case the installer prepended something to the `Path` (e.g. something like `C:\ProgramData\Oracle\Java\javapath`), move it towards the end of `Path` (e.g. anywhere after `C:\Program Files\Git\cmd`).
 See "How to edit an environment variable" in "General information and tips" at the top of this document for how to do this.